ninoschelcher/functional-programming/README.md

 Full documentation about my research questions and explanations are [in my wiki](https://github.com/ninoschelcher/functional-programming/wiki/Brainstorming-&-Research-Questions)

+So for my concept I will look at the charging point options all around Amsterdam and compare them to each other and other garages in Amsterdam that don't have charging points available.

 # Interesting Functional Pattern 💡
 The most interesting functional pattern is the `formatAnswers()` function.
 In this function I format all answers into a hex code so it's consistent to use.
 Some answers needed a # and others were written out like `Blauw` or `Rood`.
 The functional pattern can be found [here](https://github.com/ninoschelcher/functional-programming/blob/8406b341de0dbf77022d8b12798f4415e8bf4be1/src/surveyexercise/surveyCleanup.js#L17)